piyushkr22/piyushkr22/README.md

 <br>

-> **Graduate Engineer with experience in database optimization and full-stack web application development.
-Proficient in Java, React, MySQL, and cloud platforms (AWS & Azure), with a strong foundation in Data Structures and Algorithms.**
+> **Software Consultant with over 1.5 years of experience in building modern, high-performance web applications using React and TypeScript.**

+> **Currently involved in developing in-house products and features that enhance core functionality and streamline workflows within the organization.**